Huckstep

 Camp Huckstep is a large military base in Egypt, bordering Cairo International Airport on the east.
 The name "Huckstep" was given in 1943 and is still used by Egyptians today.
 It has an area of approximately 12 by 12 kilometers.

+The 2nd Infantry Division (Egypt) is now located at the camp.

 History

 During World War II, the camp was used by Allied forces at least as early as 1941.
 In 1943, the camp was the largest military supply depot in the Middle East, including among other things an 1100-bed hospital and a US-run radio station.
+It hosted personnel of United States Army Forces in the Middle East.
 At the same time, it functioned as an air base.